 Those answers vary depending who you ask.

 The New York Times wrote that Ruth gave the crowd what they wanted and Gehrig joined in on the act as well.
 Another theory is that because the exhibition game was originally scheduled for April 1 before rain postponed it that Engel was using the stunt as an elaborate April Fool’s Day prank.

 Mitchell, meanwhile, called B.S.
-She struck them out fair and square.
+She struck them out fair and square at the ballpark.

 MLB sees it slightly different than Mitchell.
 John Thorn, MLB’s official historian, told Smithsonian Magazine the two Hall-of-Famers had an agreement either with each other or with Engel.
 The result would be a very entertained crowd.

 ?The whole thing was a jape, a jest, a Barnumesque prank,?
 Thorn said. ?Jackie Mitchell striking out Ruth and Gehrig is a good story for children?s books, but it belongs in the pantheon with the Easter Bunny and Abner Doubleday ?inventing? baseball.?

 There’s no true, definitive answer.
 Maybe Mitchell’s appearance was all a show.
 Maybe not.
 But one thing’s for sure: Jackie Mitchell definitely struck out two of the best hitters in MLB history.

 After her stint with the Lookouts, Mitchell’s baseball career didn’t exactly take off.

 Major League Baseball commissioner Kenesaw Mountain Landis voided Mitchell’s contract shortly afterward, heeding Ruth’s words that women shouldn’t play baseball.
 It didn’t stop Mitchell from playing professionally.

 Mitchell began barnstorming with a men’s team known for long hair and beards called the House of David.
 Sometimes Mitchell would reportedly don a fake beard herself while traveling with the team.